microsoft/pai/docs/tools/how-to-setup-report-script.md

 * durtion: how much time(seconds) this alert lasts
 * labels: original label sent along with alert

-### raw_job.csv
+### raw_job

-This file is a detailed job info, the `job.csv` can be deemed as aggreated statistic of this file.
+This report is a detailed job info, the `job.csv` can be deemed as aggreated statistic of this report.

-The file have following columns:
+The report have following columns:

 * user: username in OpenPai cluster
 * vc: VC name in OpenPai cluster
 * job name: job name in OpenPai cluster
-* start time: when the job got started, it will be a timestamp value
+* start time: when the job got started
-* finished time: when the job finished, it will be a timestamp value, if the job is still running, this will have value 0
+* finished time: when the job finished, if the job is still running, this will have value `1970/01/01`
 * waiting time: how much time(second) this job is in waiting status before running, this include waiting time of the retries.
 If the job is still running, this will have value 0
 * running time: how much time this job is in running status, this include retries
 * retries: the retry count of this job